 Everyone hates being lied to, right?
 As a kid all those years watching entertaining biographical films – I took it for granted that what I saw actually happened that way.
-George M. Cohan, played by James Cagney in Yankee Doodle Dandy, yankee doodle dandywas a swell dancer who gracefully slid into retirement.
+George M. Cohan, played by James Cagney in Yankee Doodle Dandy, was a swell dancer who gracefully slid into retirement.
 The Von Trapp family in The Sound of Music adroitly outmaneuvered the Nazis and climbed the Alps mountain to safety.
 General George Custer, plated by the gallant Errol Flynn in They Died With Their Boots On, was tricked by Sitting Bull and his cutthroats and died a heroic death.
 The list goes on and on.

 Continue reading “Swimming In Lies”